Helixform/CodeCursor/README.md

 Cursor is an AI code editor based on GPT-4.
 You can write, edit and chat about your code with it.
 At this time, Cursor is only provided as a dedicated app, and the team currently has no plans to develop extensions for other editors or IDEs.

 We believe there are more developers actively use Visual Studio Code as their main tool for serious works.
-And this is why we built **Code Cursor**.
+And this is why we built **CodeCursor**.
 It's not going to replace the Cursor app, but it provides another way to use Cursor.

 ## Getting Started

 You don't need to configure anything before starting using it.
-Just open a document and type `Code Cursor` in Command Palette.
+Just open a document and type `CodeCursor` in Command Palette.
 You will see the command below:

 ![Command Palette](./artworks/command-palette.png)